 I will never forget my first look at Maplebrook, on the real estate website.
 The listing photo was a brick house with battleship gray siding.
 The huge front porch went all the way across but it was completely covered in a dark shadow.
 Such an uninviting photo, the dark brick battleship.
 Had my husband not driven me by the house, I would never have given it a second thought.

 The inside wasn’t much better either.
 Our real estate agent described it as living on the set of Three’s Company.
 There was different colored shag carpeting in every room.
 One fireplace was bricked over.
 The other fireplace was painted the same color as the wall with a bed pushed in front, as if to hide it.
 There was gorgeous craftsman style molding in every room, all painted the same color as the walls.
 The bathroom decor was very 70s.
 What I assume to be Celotex ceiling tile squares covered each ceiling.
 The top kitchen cabinets were painted yellow, and the bottom cabinets were brown.
 My husband promised me that everything on my list was here, just waiting to be discovered underneath the decor.
 My insides began to churn and I felt sick.
-As I looked around this house, I wondered what if there wasn’t a historic left underneath the past fifty years of updates?
+As I looked around the house, I wondered what if there was anything historic left underneath the past fifty years of renovations?

 Maplebrook was built in 1930, and located on a street of historical houses.
 I thought it was the ugliest house I’d ever seen.
 My husband told me since there was only a little siding and we could change colors easily.
-He also promised there was beadboard, just waiting to be uncovered.
+He also promised there was bead board, just waiting to be uncovered.
 A little paint and some plaster and we would have my dream home in 6 months to a year at the most.

 I can’t believe it has been two years since we bought our house on that rainy January morning and the restoration still isn’t complete.
 My husband and I have done all the work ourselves without any help from a contractor.
 In upcoming blog posts, I’m going to share some before and after photos of our projects.
 If you love old houses, you’ll enjoy getting to know Maplebrook.